rocklurva/Mini-Project-1/README.md

 -------------------
 ### Content
-1. What is the S&P500 and why it is important in the US stock market.
+1. What is the S&P500 and why it is important in the US stock market?
 2. Trend of the S&P500 average stock price from 2003 to 2023.
 Current price and prediction.  **Graph: Line plot** & **Regression Model**
 3. Years of positive (green) and negative (red) return of the S&P500. **Graph: Bar chart**.
-4. Stock price of the economic sectors in periods of negative return.
-Compare year prior the crisis, year of the crisis, year after the crisis. **Graph: Horizontal Bars grouped by sector comparing the 3 years. **
-5. Trend of the average stock price of each S&P500 economic sector per year. **Graph: Line plot**.
+4. Trend of the average stock price of each S&P500 economic sector per year. **Graph: Line plot**.
-6. Performance of the secotrs based on percentage of return in the last 5 years (2018 - 2020). **Graph: Pie Chart OR Line Plot**.
-Identify Top 3 outperforming sectors and Top 3 underperforming sectors.
+5. Identify the growth of each sector of the S&P500 in the last 5 years. **Graph: Pie Chart OR Line Plot**.
+Identify Top 3 growth sectors and Bottom 3 growth sectors.
-7. Current percentage of participation by weitgh of each sector in the S&P500 index (sector breakdown based on market capitalisation). **Graph: Pie Chart**.
+6. Current percentage of participation by weight of each sector in the S&P500 index (sector breakdown based on market capitalisation). **Graph: Pie Chart**.

 -------------------
 ### Main Resources